Triple Products and Dual Bases

 I came across this article, about the following counterintuitive partial derivative identity for a function \(u(v,w)\):

-The main reason to care about this, besides that it’s sometimes useful for calculating things, is that it seems a bit perplexing that the minus sign is there.
-Shouldn’t these fractions “sorta” cancel?
-Yes, we all know that derivatives aren’t really fractions, but they definitely act like fractions more often than they don’t act like fractions, and it’s odd that in this case they’re so very much not like fractions.
+The reason to care about this (besides that it’s sometimes useful in calculations) is that it seems a bit perplexing that the minus sign is there.
+Shouldn’t these fractions sorta cancel?
+Yes, we all learned that derivatives aren’t really fractions… but they definitely act like fractions a bit, certainly more often than they don’t act like fractions, and it’s odd that in this case they seem to act like the opposite of fractions.
 We’d like to repair our intuition somehow.

-Although Baez’s article does explain this identity in a few different ways, there’s still something puzzling about it.
-It’s always perturbing to me when there’s some fact of basic calculus which is not an artifact of our formalism but nevertheless does not immediately correspond to intuition.
-So this time I thought I would try to get to the bottom of things.
+Although Baez’s article does justify this identity in a few different ways, there’s still something puzzling there; the answers are not quite satisfactory.
+I don’t like when there’s some fact of basic calculus which does immediately correspond to intuition (without clearly being an artifact of the formalism).
+So I thought I would try to get to the bottom of things.

 1. A Proof